-With the recent outbreak of the COVID-19 virus, Texas is seeing an uptick in domestic violence due to the stay-at-home order that is currently in effect.
-With unemployment numbers surging, many victims are being forced to remain at home with their abusers without any relief.
-Given, the life-threatening situations this pandemic is creating for many, there is a lot of concern regarding the future, especially if the stay-at-home order is extended in an effort to continue to flatten the curve and reduce the spread of the virus.
+With the outbreak of the COVID-19 virus, Texas saw an uptick in domestic violence due to the stay-at-home order.
+With a surge in unemployment numbers, many victims were forced to remain at home with their abusers without any relief.
+Given, the life-threatening situations the pandemic created for many, there has been a lot of concern regarding the future, especially if the stay-at-home order was extended in an effort to continue to flatten the curve and reduce the spread of the virus.

-During a time when social distancing is required, abusers will exert more control than ever over their victim, taking advantage of an overwhelming situation to wield more power over their victim.
+During a time when social distancing was required, abusers may have exerted more control than ever over their victim, taking advantage of an overwhelming situation to wield more power over their victim.

-Below are some of the ways in which a violent or abusive partner may take advantage of the COVID-19 crisis:
+Below are some of the ways in which a violent or abusive partner may have taken advantage of the COVID-19 crisis:

-- He or she may withhold essential items, including disinfectants or sanitizer
+- He or she withheld essential items, including disinfectants or sanitizer

-- He or she may withhold access to insurance cards or altogether cancel health insurance to prevent their victim from seeking medical attention
+- He or she withheld access to insurance cards or altogether canceled health insurance to prevent their victim from seeking medical attention

-- He or she may share incorrect information about the crisis to keep their victim from seeking medical attention if they are exhibiting symptoms of the virus
+- He or she shared incorrect information about the crisis to keep their victim from seeking medical attention if they were exhibiting symptoms of the virus

 Reach Out to Our Compassionate Family Law Attorney for the Help You Need